bamk3/5D-Neural-Network-based-Interpolator/README.md

 ## 🤝 Use of LLM

-Major part of the frontend, the documentation and the tests were developed using Anthropic AI's Claude's Code.
+Major part of the frontend, the documentation and the tests were developed using Claude AI.

 ## 🤝 Contributing